Introducing the CSE Registry: A Public Infrastructure for Compliance Signals

 About David Silva

 David brings 27+ years of technology leadership and innovation to DataHubz.
-With a PhD in Computer Science and extensive R&D background, he has a proven track record of translating complex technical concepts into business value.
-His vision drives DataHubz's mission to transform compliance management through AI-powered solutions for SMBs.
+With a PhD in Computer Science and an extensive R&D background, he has a proven track record of translating complex technical concepts into business value.
+His vision drives DataHubz's mission to transform compliance management through AI-powered solutions.